Mary Murphy (basketball)

 Mary Ellen Murphy (born December 12, 1957) is a basketball analyst who calls college and WNBA games for ESPN, BTN, and Pac-12 Network and select high school games for Comcast SportsNet California and Comcast SportsNet Bay Area.
 She has also worked with FSN.

 Early life

 Murphy was born and raised in Chicago, Illinois.
-She kept to her Chicago roots and attended Northwestern University from 1977-1980, acting as a two-year captain for the women's basketball team.
+She kept to her Chicago roots and attended Northwestern University from 1977 to 1980, acting as a two-year captain for the women's basketball team.
 During her senior season, Murphy was a finalist for the Wade Trophy as one of the top players in the nation.